input-output-hk/marlowe-doc/docs/tutorials/playground-overview.md

 ## Oracle simulation

-As we noted earlier in the section on `marlowe-step-by-step`{.interpreted-text role="ref"}, the Playground provides oracle values to simulations for the role `"kraken"`.
-When the simulation reaches the point of simulating this construct
+As we noted earlier in the section on [Marlowe step by step](marlowe-step-by-step.md), the Playground provides oracle values to simulations for the role `"kraken"`.
+When the simulation reaches the point of simulating this construct:

 ![Asking for an oracle value](images/oracles1.png)